-As a major financial institution in Cyprus, the Group in the ordinary course of business is subject to enquiries and examinations, requests for information, audits, investigations and legal and other proceedings by regulators, governmental and other public bodies, actual and threatened, relating to the suitability and adequacy of advice given to clients or the absence of advice, lending and pricing practices, selling and disclosure requirements, record keeping, filings and a variety of other matters.
-In addition, as a result of the deterioration of the Cypriot economy and banking sector in 2012 and the subsequent Recapitalisation in 2013 as a result of the Bail-in Decrees, the Issuer is subject to a large number of proceedings and investigations that either precede, or result from the events that occurred during, the period of the Bail-in Decrees.
+The Group in the ordinary course of business is subject to enquiries and examinations, requests for information, audits, investigations and legal and other proceedings by regulators, governmental and other public bodies, actual and threatened, relating to the suitability and adequacy of advice given to clients or the absence of advice, lending and pricing practices, selling and disclosure requirements, record keeping, filings and a variety of other matters.
+In addition, as a result of the deterioration of the Cypriot economy and banking sector in 2012 and the subsequent restructuring of the Issuer in 2013 as a result of the Bail-in Decrees, the Issuer is subject to a large number of proceedings and investigations that either precede, or result from the events that occurred during, the period of the Bail-in Decrees.
 Most ongoing investigations and proceedings of significance relate to matters arising during the period prior to the issue of the Bail-in Decrees.
-The extent of the impact of these matters, in which Group is or may in the future become involved, cannot be reliably measured with any certainty but may materially impact the reputation, operations, financial results, condition and prospects of the Group.
-As at 30 June 2016, in total the Group was subject to over 3,000 claims.

-The Group has not disclosed an estimate of the potential financial effect on it of contingent liabilities arising from these matters where it is not practicable to do so because it is too early to do so or the outcome is too uncertain or, in cases where it is practicable, where disclosure could prejudice conduct of the matters.
+Apart from what is described below, the Group considers that none of these matters is material, either individually or in aggregate.
+The Group has not disclosed an estimate of the potential financial effect on its contingent liabilities arising from these matters where it is not practicable to do so because it is too early or the outcome is too uncertain or, in cases where it is practicable, where disclosure could prejudice conduct of the matters.
 Provisions have been recognised for those cases where the Group is able to estimate probable losses.
 Where an individual provision is material, the fact that a provision has been made is stated.
 Any provision recognised does not constitute an admission of wrongdoing or legal liability.
-While the outcome of these matters is inherently uncertain, management believes that, based on the information available to it, appropriate provisions have been made in respect of legal proceedings and regulatory matters as at 30 June 2016 and hence it is not believed that such matters, when concluded, will have a material impact upon the financial position of the Group.
+While the outcome of these matters is inherently uncertain, management believes that, based on the information available to it, appropriate provisions have been made in respect of legal proceedings and regulatory matters as at 31 December 2017 and hence it is not believed that such matters, when concluded, will have a material impact upon the financial position of the Group.